Apply

 The IELTS exam = 7

-The Biological and Biomedical Sciences Program (BBSP) is a true multidisciplinary program; BBSP students can freely choose faculty advisors among all 15 participating PhD programs.
-To most appropriately evaluate your application, you will be prompted in the application to indicate the general scientific area that most closely matches your future research interests during graduate school.
-The options are below.
+The Biological and Biomedical Sciences Program (BBSP) is a true multidisciplinary program; BBSP students can freely choose faculty advisors among all participating PhD programs.
+To most appropriately evaluate your application, please indicate below which general scientific area most closely matches your future research interests during graduate school.
+This selection will determine the admissions committee your application will be sent to.
+Note: all admissions committees have similar interview offer rates.

 1. MOLECULAR AND BASIC SCIENCES

 Understanding how biological processes, cells, and organisms work.
-(Related research areas: Biochemistry, Cell Biology, Cell Signaling, Developmental Biology, Epigenetics, Genetics, Molecular Biology, Pharmacology, Physiology, Plant Biology, and Organismal Biology)
+(Related research areas: Biochemistry, Cell Biology, Cell Signaling, Developmental Biology, DNA Damage Response, Epigenetics, Genetics, Molecular Biology, Pharmacology, Physiology, Plant Biology, and Organismal Biology)

 Understanding the nature of human disease and potential advances in diagnosis or treatment.
-(Related research areas: Cancer Biology, Cardiovascular Biology, Nutritional Biochemistry, Oral Biology, Pathology, Stem Cells, Toxicology, Translational Science)
+(Related research areas: Cancer Biology, Cardiovascular Biology, Nutritional Biochemistry, Oral Biology, Pathology, Stem Cells, Toxicology)

 Understanding the structure and function of the nervous system, neurodegenerative disease, and behavior.
-(Related research areas: Behavior, Neuroscience, Addiction)
+(Related research areas: Addiction, Behavior, Neurobiology, Neurological Disorders)

 Understanding the biology of infectious disease and the immune system.
-(Related research areas: Bacteriology, Immunology, Microbiology, Pathogenesis & Infection, Virology)
+(Related research areas: Bacteriology, Host-pathogen interactions, Immunology, Microbiology, Virology)

 Understanding how external compounds influence biological processes and human health.
-(Related research areas: Biophysics, Chemical Biology, Chemistry, Drug Delivery, Drug Discovery, Molecular Medicine, Nanomedicine, Structural Biology)
+(Related research areas: Biophysics, Chemistry, Drug Delivery, Drug Discovery, Nanomedicine, Structural Biology)

 Faculty of Interest: Indicate in the online application at least one and up to five faculty from the BBSP website faculty database using the format described below: